bei1994/Recurrent-Attention-Model/README.md

  * To estimate reward, I use Monte Carlo methond to sample different trajectories.

  * I implement center MNIST data and translated MNIST data.
-Due to the time constraint, I don't experiment with cluttered MNIST data.
+Due to the time constraint, I did't experiment with cluttered MNIST data.

 ## Requirements